shippify/Prestashop-Shippify/README.md

 ## Description ##

 [Shippify](http://www.shippify.co/) is a technology company that offers their clients **Same-Day Delivery** shipping for their products.
-This plugin allows Prestashop store owners to use Shippify as a delivery method in their shop.
+This module allows Prestashop store owners to use Shippify as a delivery method in their shop.

-The plugin currently offers the following functionalities:
+The module currently offers the following functionalities:

 - Shippify orders admin panel.
 - Dispatch/Ship orders with shippify.